STME-Net/STME/README.md

-# STME
-STME: A Spatiotemporal and Motion Information Extraction Network for Action Recognition
+# STME: A Spatiotemporal and Motion Information Extraction Network for Action Recognition